RichardA1/NaviPal-AI-Assistant/README.md

 ## 🥰 Meet NaviCoin: A Meme for Robo-Friends

 Creating robots takes time, materials, tools, and a lot of love!
-That’s why we’re launching NaviCoin on Binance.
-It represents all the positive energy and excitement of our robot project—like an electric hug, right in your wallet.
+That’s why we’re doing a simulaunch on Binance and Solana.
+INaviPal represents all the positive energy and excitement of our robot project—like an electric hug, right in your wallet.

 We’ll be holding 40% of the total supply, selling 20% to fund development, and saving some for the future.
 NaviCoin is a fun, meme-driven token with no utility, but it’s a way for you to show your support and become part of this journey!

-NaviCoin Binance Link: [Insert Binance link here]
+NaviCoin Binance Link: [Insert Binance link here] NaviCoin Binance Contract address:

-You can find NaviCoin below:
+Solana Link: [Insert Solana Link here]

-Binance address:
+NaviCoin Contract address:
-Binance link:

 ## 🐏 Follow Us On Socials